vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 The reference can only be positive and Vega applies it differently depending on if the order is a buy or sell.
 If the order is a `buy`, then the offset is taken away from the reference price.
 If the order is a `sell` they the offset is added to the reference price.

 #### Values available for pegged orders
-Pegged orders are restricted in what values can be used when they are created.
-Note: IOC and FOK are not currently available for pegged orders, but will be in a future release.
+Pegged orders are restricted in what values can be used when they are created, and only the times in force of Good 'til Cancelled and Good 'til Time can be used.

 | Type (Time in Force)      | Side  |   Bid Peg   | Mid Peg |  Offer Peg  |
 |---------------------------|-------|-------------|---------|-------------|